-Prerequisite: Placement into MA098 or higher

-This course prepares the student for entry-level accounting jobs, such as accounting clerk and bank teller.
+Prerequisite: Placement into MA098 or higher This course prepares the student for entry-level accounting jobs, such as accounting clerk and bank teller.
 Students will interpret and apply accounting principles and concepts to record and report accounting data for sole proprietorship and merchandise business; apply internal control procedures, such as special journals and subsidiary ledgers; apply inventory costing methods; processing account issues for receivables, bank reconciliation and petty cash; calculate depreciation schedules for assets; and record data for intangible assets.

-- Interpret and apply accounting principles and concepts to record and report business financial data for effective management decision making. - Demonstrate the proper procedures to perform all the steps of the accounting cycle for a service and merchandise business.

-Demonstrate the ability to calculate inventory data using various types of inventory costing methods.
+- Apply accounting principles and concepts to record and report business financial data. - Perform all the steps in the procedure of the accounting cycle for a service and merchandise business. - Calculate inventory data using various types of costing methods.